 Looking Back on the WWF Title Reigns of Rodney Anoa’i

-WrestleMania 10 signaled the end for Yokozuna as a main event level talent in the WWF and the experimental nature of the WWF title picture, which began shortly before 1993’s Rumble.
-Bret Hart moved onto a rivalry with little brother, Owen, and Kevin Nash as “Diesel,” and Shawn Michaels started to enter the main event picture a little later.
+WrestleMania 10 signaled Yokozuna’s end as a main event level talent in the WWF and the experimental nature of the WWF title picture, which began shortly before 1993’s Rumble.
+Bret Hart moved onto a rivalry with little brother, Owen, and Kevin Nash as "Diesel," and Shawn Michaels started to enter the main event picture a little later.
 Anoa’i himself went on to work in the tag division with Crush and eventually Owen Hart, sandwiched either side of a set of matches with the returning Undertaker.

 Starting with a very lackluster Royal Rumble match, 1993 was an unusual period for the WWF.
 From that January’s event through to the following year’s WrestleMania, Yokozuna was realistically the only main event constant.
 In there lies yet another odd anomaly as the dominant two-time champion, holding onto the championship for an impressive 280 days, never defended the belt successfully via pinfall or submission on pay-per-view.